parinazn/parinazn.github.io/research.md

 permalink: /research/
 ---

-Our research is focused on examining the role of information and incentive design in distributed learning and decision making, particularly in network environments.
+Our group studies distributed learning and decision making, particularly in network environments, and examines how information and incentive design can shape individual and network-level outcomes.
+We contribute to, and draw from, tools and methods in several disciplines, including network economics, game theory, algorithmic economics, optimization, and control theory.
 Some of the current research projects of our group include:
 <ol>